EsotericSoftware/spine-scripts/photoshop/README.md

 * `Multiply` corresponds to the `Multiply` blending mode in Spine.
 * `Screen` corresponds to the `Screen` blending mode in Spine.
 * `Linear Dodge` corresponds to the `Additive` blending mode in Spine.

-## Adjustment layers

-Adjustment layers can be used in Photoshop and are automatically applied to the generated images, without having to apply or merge them to each layer below them.

 ## Reveal all